The Complete Index

 Peter Cook

-The founding father of modern British satire: a Cambridge Footlights star who co-created Beyond the Fringe, Private Eye and The Establishment, and redefined what comic intelligence could sound like.
+The founding father of modern British satire: a Cambridge Footlights star who co-created Beyond the Fringe and The Establishment, helped shape and bankroll Private Eye, and redefined what comic intelligence could sound like.

 Tommy Cooper